The Grand Teton's Upper Exum Climbing Route

 The more demanding & exposed climbing for UXM climbers starts at the end of Wall Street.
 It starts at the Upper Saddle for OS climbers.

-Typical path to the Upper Exum Ridge
+Typical path to reach the Upper Exum Ridge

 Routes between the Lower & Upper Saddle